-Drawbacks: There are 10,000 undergraduate students who attend GW and who sometimes make their presence known throughout the Foggy Bottom neighborhood in ways you’d rather they wouldn’t.
+Drawbacks: Around 11,500 undergraduate students attend GW and sometimes make their presence known throughout the Foggy Bottom neighborhood in ways you’d rather they wouldn’t.
 On the flip side, the West End might seem too quiet if you like being where the action is.

 Bustling day and night with shoppers and tourists, Georgetown’s handful of hotels range from the city’s most sublime accommodations to one that I believe offers one of the best values in town.

 Best for: Shopaholics, tourists, and parents, students, and academics visiting Georgetown University.